Tensor Rank and Complexity: Complexity of Matrix Multiplication

 \begin{conj} $\omega = 2$. \end{conj}

-\emph{That is, asymptotically matrix multiplication is conjectured to be nearly as easy as matrix addition!} \\ Although $\omega = 2$ would be very astounding, it seems to be widely believed by experts in the field.
+\emph{That is, asymptotically matrix multiplication is conjectured to be nearly as easy as matrix addition!}

+Although $\omega = 2$ would be very astounding, it seems to be believed by some experts, and it is considered to be equiprobable to $\omega > 2$ by other experts.
 Nevertheless, let us point out the discrepancy between the \emph{theoretic} measure $\omega$ and real world implementations.
 Already for upper bounds on $\omega$ the hidden constant in the $\prO$-notation may be so large, that a corresponding algorithm would just be impractical.
-To stress this, we explicate the meaning of Conjecture~\ref{pr:conjOmega2}.
-For any $\prEps > 0$ there is a constant $c(\prEps) > 0$ such that computing $\mu_n$ needs (at most) $c(\prEps)n^{2 + \prEps}$ arithmetic operations.
-Not only that $c(\prEps)$ may be huge, it may also tend \textit{very fast} to infinity for $\prEps \to 0$. \\ In \cite[section~4]{prLandsbergComplexity17} this is circumvented by introducing the notion $\omega_{prac,k}$, which does \emph{not} contain a hidden constant.
-There, $\omega_{prac,k}$ is used to study the complexity of multiplying matrices of size at most $k \times k$ and for further details we refer to \cite{prLandsbergComplexity17}. \\ When it comes to algorithms used in practice, there are in fact only few known to beat Strassen's algorithm from 1969.
-Regarding concrete implementations and papers studying practical issues we refer to \cite{prBBfastParallelMatrixMult}, \cite{prBodrato}, \cite{prANadaptiveStrassen}, \cite{prHJJTTimplementation}, \cite{prSmirnov13} and the references therein. \\ Concluding this section, the following important problems remain open. \begin{numlist} \item Determine the exponent of matrix multiplication.
-In particular, is $\omega = 2$? \item Compute $\prrk \left( M_{\langle n \rangle} \right)$ and $\prbrk \left( M_{\langle n \rangle} \right)$ for some small $n \geq 3$. \end{numlist}
+To stress this, we explain the meaning of Conjecture~\ref{pr:conjOmega2}.
+For any $\delta > 0$ there is a constant $c(\delta) > 0$ such that computing $\mu_n$ needs (at most) $c(\delta)n^{2 + \delta}$ arithmetic operations.
+Not only that $c(\delta)$ may be huge, it may also tend \textit{very fast} to infinity for $\delta \to 0$.

+In \cite[Section~4]{prLandsbergComplexity17} this is circumvented by introducing the notion $\omega_{prac,k}$, which does \emph{not} contain a hidden constant.
+There, $\omega_{prac,k}$ is used to study the complexity of multiplying matrices of size at most $k \times k$ and for further details we refer to \cite{prLandsbergComplexity17}.

+When it comes to algorithms used in practice, there are in fact only few known to beat Strassen's algorithm from 1969.
+Regarding concrete implementations and papers studying practical issues we refer to \cite{prBBfastParallelMatrixMult}, \cite{prBodrato}, \cite{prANadaptiveStrassen}, \cite{prHJJTTimplementation}, \cite{prSmirnov13} and the references therein.